Build a Strong KYC Due Diligence Checklist UK

 The initial step in the KYC Due Diligence process is verifying customer identities.
 Firms and other financial institutions rely on official documents such as passports, driving licences, bank statements, or utility bills.
 They also increasingly use biometrics to confirm the genuine identity of the owner.
 Customer due diligence requirements specify acceptable documents, verification methods, and when additional checks or manual review are required.

-In workflow terms, firms define separate flows for individual customers and legal entities by embedding these steps into reusable onboarding templates.
-This act ensures every new potential customer is asked for the right information at the right time, regardless of channel or product.
+In workflow terms, firms define separate flows for individual customers and legal entities.
+They embed these steps into reusable onboarding templates.
+This act makes sure every new potential customer is asked for the right information at the right time.

 2. Beneficial Ownership Identification

 If the customer is a company, partnership, or acting on behalf of someone else, then identifying the Ultimate Beneficial Owner (UBO) is mandatory.
-According to gov.UK, the UBO is the natural person who ultimately owns or controls the entity, even where ownership chains span across multiple jurisdictions or nominee arrangements.
+According to gov.UK, the UBO is the natural person who ultimately owns or controls the entity.
+This applies even where ownership chains span across multiple jurisdictions or nominee arrangements.

-A good checklist can set out what ownership information must be collected, which sources should be consulted, and when a structure is considered incredibly complex or high risk.
-From this, workflows can flag higher-risk cases for Enhanced Due Diligence redirection to route them into specialist review queues with additional checks and approvals.
+A good checklist can set out what information must be collected, which sources should be consulted, and when a structure is considered incredibly complex.
+From this, workflows can flag higher-risk cases for Enhanced Due Diligence redirection.
+This routes them into specialist review queues with additional checks and approvals.

 3. Understanding the Purpose and Intended Nature of the Business Relationship